Koliaska/tomomak/README.md

 # TOMOMAK

-TOMOMAK is an easy-to-use cross-platform framework for multidimensional limited data tomography.
+TOMOMAK is an easy-to-use cross-platform framework for the multidimensional limited data tomography.
 The main features of the TOMOMAK framework are:
 * Arbitrary number of dimensions.
 * Support of different coordinate systems.